AlexIndiex/WaveRiftNoobGuides/README.md

 > NOTE: I recommend getting Emudeck installed, because the script relies on a folder in your user directory, which is `$HOME/Applications`.
 But don't worry, if you don't want to, the script makes it for you!

 > [!IMPORTANT]
-> NOTE: The `updater-v2.sh` file is a work in progress new version of the current method of what the script does.
+> NOTE: The `updater-v2.1.sh` file is the new version of the script.
-> In the current state it works and could replace the previous version while providing a much more clear notification output on what got updated, remained the same or even failed to download, at the cost of 6 times more pop-ups! (these pop-ups are for troubleshooting reasons, you could disable them by editing what notifications you dont want to get by simply modify `notify "text here"` to `echo "text here"` inside the script file);
+> In the current state it could replace the previous version while providing notifications on what got updated, remained the same or even failed to download, at the cost of 6 times more pop-ups! (these pop-ups are for troubleshooting reasons, you could disable what you dont need by simply modify `notify "text here"` to `echo "text here"` inside the script file);
-> Also, this script uses another folder, which is `$HOME/Apps`: like the previous version, the script will make this folder for you!
-This change was made to have Emudeck and the emulators this script grabs in separated directories, so if something goes wrong, you dont have to reset your Emudeck's configuration!
+> Also this script uses another folder, which is `$HOME/Apps`, and like the previous version, the script will make this folder for you!
+This change was made so if something goes wrong you don't have to reset your Emudeck's configuration!

 To use the script, follow these steps: